Is there wifi/phone reception?

 I have special dietary needs.
 How is the event being catered?

 Amy, our amazing AABAT cook is returning for her third AABAT Forum, this time in her own home town!
 We can’t wait to see what she and her supporting kitchen crew conjure this year.
 All dietary needs will be catered for.
 Please note your particular needs on the application form so that we can gain an idea of your requirements prior to the forum.
 Please don’t hesitate to notify the committee either before or during the forum to ensure the food tickles your taste buds without setting off your allergies.
-Please note that the venue is a nut free zone.

 Is there a bar?

 Yes there is a bar, but alcohol will not be sold.
 You will receive two drinks vouchers per night as part of your registration fee to redeem at the bar, so that we align with venue values and guidelines on responsible alcohol consumption.

 What attempts are being made to reduce the carbon footprint of the forum?

 Attendees are encouraged to make use of the bus or use the Facebook carpool network when attending the conference as much as possible.
 Bicycling to the forum is not recommended due to safety reasons of the freeway and hilly nature of the environment.
 We intend to minimise paper use and provide as much information as possible in electronic format rather than hand outs.
 The kitchen will be sourcing local food and produce and minimising using disposable containers as much as possible.
 We ask for your assistance by bringing your own refillable water bottle, being mindful of water conservation when having your showers, and disposing of all waste appropriately using rubbish and recycle bins.
 If you have other ideas, we’d love to hear from you.
 Send us an email at .

 Do presenters get a discount rate?